pierre225/FoodFacts/README.md

 # ------------- WIP ------------------
-### Hours worked : 2
+### Hours worked : 6

 TODO :
-- get and display remote data
+- bar code scanner
--
+- rework state to

 NICE TO HAVE :
-- A lib that would read QR code
+- error state as a card
+- Product card view could be a custom view
 - CICD
 - THEME Management
 - UI
+- list of ingredients instead of string

 # ------------- WIP ------------------